-L-sit is a fundamental core exercise that every aspiring calisthenics athlete should practice.
+L-Sits are a fundamental core exercise that every aspiring calisthenics athlete should practice.
 This exercise will help you to build a solid foundation for exercises such as the pull up, push up, squat, muscle up, front lever, and many more awesome exercises!
 The L-sit is performed by raising your legs up with toes pointed until they’re at a 90 degrees angle in relation to your torso.
 It is a form of isometric contraction that can be performed on the pull up bar, parallel bars, gymnastics rings, or on the floor.

 The primary muscles worked are the abdominals, obliques, hip flexors, quadriceps, triceps.
 The secondary muscles worked are the forearms, pectoralis major, anterior deltoids, and latissimus dorsi.

 This exercise is for intermediate level and above as you will require it’s a combination of balance, flexibility, and core strength.
 But don't worry! it’s easy to learn and it’s very impressive looking once you have it.
 Training for this awesome skill is worth it!

 Before you begin training with L-Sits, it is highly recommended that you stretch your hip flexors and hamstrings to avoid cramping up in these areas.
 Developing your hamstring flexibility and hip flexor strength will enable you to have an effective workout.
 Below are three best stretches that you should practice one straight after the other for three sets.

 Practice 1-3 any of these exercises for 3 times a week, and you will be able to do the L-sit as it will develop the strength and the flexibility required for this skill.